 15.5.1 - How does your State Party plan to use the data?

-Revision of priorities/strategies/policies for the protection, management and conservation of heritage Updating management plans Awareness raising Improve the States Party implementation on the Convention
+Revision of priorities/strategies/policies for the protection, management and conservation of heritage Updating management plans Reporting on implementation of Sustainable Development Goals Improve the States Party implementation on the Convention

 15.6.
 Timing and resources